alimuneeb24/Programming-Projs-Syed-Ali/README.md

 # 🚀 My Personal Projects Hub

-Welcome to my GitHub repository!
+My name is Syed M Ali, welcome to my GitHub repository!
 This is where I store and showcase my personal projects, including full-stack web applications, Python utilities, and security-focused scripts that I've built from scratch.

 ## 📂 Projects